GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

 * **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one (1) award.

 ### Rules

+To be eligible to win a prize under this challenge, an individual or entity may participate as part of one or more teams.
+An individual or entity:

+* Shall have registered to participate in the competition under the rules promulgated by the Administration for Community Living;
+* Shall have complied with all the requirements under this section;
+* In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States;
+* May not be a Federal entity or Federal employee acting within the scope of their employment (all non-HHS federal employees must consult with their agency Ethics Official to determine whether the federal ethics rules will limit or prohibit the acceptance of a COMPETES Act prize);
+* Shall not be an HHS employee;
+* Federal grantees may not use Federal funds to develop submissions unless consistent with the purpose of their grant award; and
+* Federal contractors may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission.

 #### Terms and Conditions